School of Sport and Exercise Science

 We have a multi-purpose indoor sports centre, two floodlit synthetic pitches, an exercise physiology suite, two further sports science laboratories, nutrition laboratory, teaching rooms, gymnasium and dance studio.
 Recent major developments have seen the introduction of the award-winning Riverside Building and the 2,000 seat Worcester Arena.

 Our innovative Motion and Performance Centre is situated on the St John's campus has expertise in a wide range of areas, ranging from Physical Activity, Exercise and Health to Biomechanics and Sport and Exercise Physiology.

-The University has a particular strength in basketball.
-Our mens and womens teams have both enjoyed considerable success.
-The British Basketball League professionals Worcester Wolves are also based on campus.
-The University also has good links with the region’s sports teams, particularly Worcester Rugby Club, Worcestershire County Cricket Club, Worcester Hockey Club and Worcester Rowing Club.
+The University has particular strengths in basketball and netball.
+Our men's and women's basketball teams and netball first team have all enjoyed considerable success.
+The Worcester Wolves, who recently dropped out of the BBL to play in the NBL, are based on campus along with the Severn Stars netball team, a professional franchise shared with the University of Gloucestershire.
+In addition, the University has good links with the region’s sports teams, particularly Worcester Rugby Club, Worcestershire County Cricket Club, Worcester Hockey Club and Worcester Rowing Club.